What do we understand by network threats?

 Network threats are any hazard that can compromise a network or the data it contains.
 In many cases, the resulting loss can lead to serious consequences for the victim company.
 Learn more about the nature of the most widespread network threats currently around.

-Network security is constantly evolving and must meet new challenges.
-The EU directive NIS2 on network and information security now responds to this requirement and defines clear specifications and sanctions to increase cyber security in EU companies.
+Network security is constantly evolving and must address new challenges.
+The EU NIS2 Directive on network and information security now meets this need by establishing clear specifications and sanctions to enhance cybersecurity in EU companies.
+A positive side effect is that Digital Sovereignty also strengthens with increased security.
 Are you affected?
-And if so, what does that mean?
-Make the NIS2 check and inform yourself on our topic page:
+If so, what does this mean for your company?
+Take the NIS2 check and learn more on our topic pages.

 Malware